SumoLogic/sumologic-azure-function/EventHubs/Node.js/README.md

       "disabled": false
     }

 5. Finally, test the function by going to index.js and click Run.
-On the Sumo side, use [Sumo LiveTail](https://help.sumologic.com/Search/Live-Tail) on the target endpoint to see the data.
+On the Sumo side, use [Sumo LiveTail](https://help.sumologic.com/Search/Live-Tail) on the receiving endpoint to see the data immediately.